NicholasRabbit/TDD/Notes on TDD and Unit Test.md

    -- Quoted from "Test-Driven-TDD-and-Acceptance-TDD-for-Java-Developers" P64.

-2. From requirements to tests.
+2. Decomposing requirements.

-   What makes TDD different from what we used to do is that we decompose requirements into tests, not production codes.
+   When getting a requirement, which is too complex to write a single test for it, we decompose requirements into tests, not production codes.
 Namely we write tests first.  (  2.1.1 Decomposing requirements ).

+   The reason of adopting TDD is to tell our customers that we completely understand the requirements by showing them these trivial tests for every functions.

 3. How can we write tests when there is not any code?

    We create classes which even doesn't exist and then generate them automatically by IDE.

 ### 6, Unit Test